tbrown122387/gradeR/README.md

 The goal of `gradeR` is to help grade bunches of `R` script assignment submissions.
 This package has two primary functions called `calcGrades()` and `calcGradesForGradescope`, and much of the testing functionality is taken from the `testthat` package.
+Test Edit.

 ## Installation